 High school can be a non-stop flurry of classes, tests, and homework too.
 There’s barely any time to stop and think about what you really want to do.
 A gap year allows you to explore college majors and potential interests so you can identify your passion.

 Planning on applying for an architectural program?
-Spending your gap year exploring different architectural cultures and using your college application essay to emphasize how your experience influenced you is sure to impress any architectural college.
+Spending your gap year exploring different architectural cultures and using your college application essay to emphasize how your experience influenced you, is sure to impress any architectural college.
 It’s the best way to ensure that you get into the college of your choice.

-Cons of Taking a Gap Year USA College
+Cons of Taking a Gap Year

 Taking that year off will put you further back on the educational process and also a year behind your friends.

-Many students want to travel around and explore during their gap year, but this can be an expensive endeavor that will ultimately add to your student debt—money spent is not money saved, after all.
+Many students want to travel around and explore during their gap year.
+But this can be an expensive endeavor that will ultimately add to your student debt.
+Money spent is not money saved, after all.

 Taking a gap year is not for everyone.
 If you are planning on going this route it is crucial to think long and hard about what you are going to do.